emicklei/hazana/README.md

     }

 Depending on the target RPS (requests per second), the **hazana** runner will spawn goroutines to meet this load.
 Each goroutine will use one Attack value to perform the communication ( see **Do()** ).
 Typically each Attack value uses its own connection but your implementation can use another strategy.

 ### Rampup
-The **hazana** runner can use a rampup period in which the RPS is increased (per second) during the rampup time.
-In this phase, new goroutines could be spawned if the actual rate is lower than the increasing target.
+The **hazana** runner can use a rampup period in which the RPS is increased (every second) during the rampup time.
+In this phase, new goroutines could be spawned if the actual rate is lower than the increasing target and the maximum is not reached

+### Concurrency
+The **hazana** will compute how many goroutines are needed to match the target RPS load.

 © 2017, [ernestmicklei.com](http://ernestmicklei.com).
 Apache v2 License.
 Contributions welcome.